-In my last Listicle post, I shared 8 Things I Did Wrong on the Road to Full-time RV Life.
+In a recent post, I shared 8 Things I Did Wrong on the Road to Full-time RV Life.
 Today’s post is similar.
 It isn’t quite as much about what I did wrong as it is about things I just didn’t do.
 It’s the things I intended to have done before hitting the road.

 I continue to scratch my head at how I could’ve run out of time when I worked on this project for more than three years.
 You may be tired of me saying that, but I continual come up against it.
 And I pause in wonder.

 I’ve read other full-timers’ stories where they go from decision to execution in a year.
 Some even in months.
 I’m equal parts awed and dumbfounded by those folks.
-I hope to meet some of them on the road and perhaps be schooled in their method.
+I hope to meet some of them on the road.
+And, perhaps, get schooled in their method.